cloudmesh-community/book/chapters/class/516/week4-openstack.md

-The third video tells you about the cloudmesh-storage project that is supposed to be don in the project, thi inclused
+The third video tells you about the cloudmesh-storage project that is supposed to be don in the project, this includes

 * better tests
 * completion of additional providers
 * using of Processpool and mongodb for managing files to be copied
-* the creation of a REST servoce that includes the pool to allow copy from one cloud to another.
+* the creation of a REST service that includes the pool to allow copy from one cloud to another.

 * [![Video](images/video.png) cloudmesh-storage (8:03)](https://www.youtube.com/watch?v=eKPMD7qDXSc)